jliu70/adafruit.usedgoodies.com/docs/glossary/connectors.md

 STEMMA standard is not plug-compatible with STEMMA-QT

 STEMMA

 - JST PH 3 and 4 pin connectors (2.0mm pitch connectors)
     - 4 pins - I2C
+        - Enable the use of multiple sensors / devices on a single bus thanks to devices having an address
     - 3 pins - PWM/Analog/Digital
+        - Control Neopixels
+        - Read analog sensors
+        - Use digital IO devices such as LEDs and buttons
+- Connector is keyed so that it cannot be inserted incorrectly
+- STEMMA is seen on larger boards such as PyPortal
 - Aims to be compatible with Grove/Gravity

 ** Additional References **